andreasmock/surfactantClass/README.md

 Predicting the surfactant class from 450k arrays
 ================
-Andreas Mock and Kolja Pocher
+Andreas Mock and Kolja Pocha

 #### Introduction